Muth008/interview-homework/backend/README.md

 - **Shipments**: List, create, update, and delete shipments.
 - **Statuses**: List, create, update, and delete statuses.

-For detailed API endpoints and their specifications, please refer to the OpenAPI documentation available at http://localhost: \<PORT>/api-docs (replace \<PORT> with the port number specified in your .env file).
-Or you can download API specification at http://localhost: \<PORT>/docs.json.
+For detailed API endpoints and their specifications, please refer to the OpenAPI documentation available at http://localhost: \<PORT>/api/docs/ (replace \<PORT> with the port number specified in your .env file).
+Or you can download API specification in json at http://localhost: \<PORT>/api/docs.json.

 ### Testing